SkipGNN: Predicting Molecular Interactions with Skip-Graph Networks: Results

 In each interaction network, we randomly mask 30\% interactions as the holdout validation (20\%) and test (10\%) sets.
 The remaining 70\% interactions are used to train the \mname and each of the baselines.
 After training, each method is asked to predict whether pairs of entities in the test set will likely interact.

-We report results in Table~\ref{tab:q1}.
-We see that \mname~has outperforms all baseline methods across all molecular interaction networks.
-Specifically, we see up to 2.7\% improvement of \mname~over GCN and up to 8.8\% improvement over VGAE on PR-AUC.
-While GCN and VGAE can only use \textit{direct similarity}, this finding provides evidence that considering \textit{skip similarity} and \textit{direct similarity} together, as is made possible by \mname, is important to be able to accurately predict a variety of molecular interactions.
+{ We report results in Table~\ref{tab:q1} and the method rank, along with the p-values for statistical test are provided in Table~\ref{tab:overall_perf}.
+We see that \mname~is the top performing method out of 11 methods across all molecular interaction networks.
+SkipGNN has the best predictive performance for DTI and PPI datasets and has the second best performance in DDI and GDI datasets, with an average rank of 1.5.
+In contrast, the best performing baseline MixHop has average rank of 2.5, as it sometimes is worse than JK-Net and GIN.
+We also see that SkipGNN’s improvement over all baselines is statistically significant (<.05).
+To show the usefulness of skip graph, we compare with GCN-backend baselines GCN and VGAE.
+We see up to 2.7\% improvement of \mname~over GCN and up to 8.8\% improvement over VGAE on PR-AUC.
+Since GCN and VGAE can only use \textit{direct similarity}, this finding provides evidence that considering \textit{skip similarity} and \textit{direct similarity} together, as is made possible by \mname, is important to be able to accurately predict a variety of molecular interactions.
 Compared to direct embedding methods, \mname has up to 28.8\% increase over DeepWalk, 20.4\% increase over node2vec, and 15.6\% over spectral clustering on PR-AUC.
-These results support previous observations~\citep{zitnik2018modeling} that graph neural networks can learn more powerful network representations than direct embedding methods.
-Finally, all baselines vary in performance across datasets/tasks while \mname consistently yields the most powerful predictor.
+These results support previous observations~\cite{zitnik2018modeling} that graph neural networks can learn more powerful network representations than direct embedding methods.
+Finally, all baselines vary in performance across datasets/tasks while \mname consistently yields the most powerful predictor.}